Oz's travels.

 Phil had a word about it to the mechanics at Masons garage Stratford-upon-Avon while having the MOT done on Ahh Kid.
 He then took the Bigmin along for them to look at before the MOT ran out.

 They pointed out that it needed a couple of spots welded but everything else should be fine, so he booked it in.
 The test is all on computer nowadays, the chap typed in the details in.
 It came up as a Suzuki sj 410, well that what it is..... soft top....
 Well????
 They weren't happy.
 They then tried to ring VOSA about it, being a Saturday of course they don't want to know!!!!
 "We will have to try Monday" said the Mechanic.
 They wasn't going to Mot it until they have talked to VOSA.
 Phil was annoyed.
-Phil was off to a car gathering in Wellsbourne (see The scary but cool car page) with Mark Jukes an Tracey Lippett on Sunday, so the plan was on the way back from Wellsbourne drop the Bigmin off at the garage for them to sort out Monday.
-Thanks Tracey for giving Phil and I a lift home.
+Phil was off to a car gathering in Wellsbourne (see The scary but cool car page) on Sunday.
+We dropped the big min off on are way home from Wellsbourne.

 Phil called the garage Monday afternoon, they said "VOSA said not to touch it until its been re-registered".
 Bugger!!! what to do now?
 Phil had the following Friday off to go to Welland steam fair, so he called in to the DVLA in Worcester.
 They said Phil might have to start again from the beginning, SVA-ing it an having a Q plate registration.
 He came out with forms galore, scratching his head on what to do first.
 The following weekend he bumped it to his mate Dicky Brenton at Henley-in-Arden market.
 Dick is a old hand in re-registering cars due to he has built a few very special cars over the years.
 Photos to follow soon.
 He very kindly took on the challenge.
 Now cutting a long story short.......
 Seven weeks later DVLA finally agreed to inspect it.
 Phil took it along to Worcester, where they came out checked the chassis/body/window screen an all other numbers that are on it, plus the major thing that was the chassis hadn't been cut and shorttend to fit the mini body shell.....
 It hadn't by the way, they thought it had.
 He was then told to sit in the waiting room an wait for them to decide what to do.
 An hour later he got called across and was told ............HE COULD KEEP HIS ORIGINAL REGISTRATION NUMBER.....
 WHOOPEEEE..
 WE'D DONE IT!!!!!!!!!
 BUT he can't call it a mini or a Suzuki.
 Hummmmm?????
 They'd had a giggle on putting the words mini an Suzuki together to make a name, Chris (the head bloke there) said "forget that, I suggest register it in your surname."
 Phil couldn't believe in what he heard but said ok.
 The forms were filled out, tax disc was reprinted, hands were shaken, thank you's were said and Phil drove away in a....
 MAINE.
 What a result.
 A really big thank you to Dicky Brenton, with out you I think Phil would be still scratching his head.
 Phil waited for the new log book to come then he booked it back in to Masons garage for its MOT.
 It failed ...only on a sticky rear caliper and a slight seeping out of one of the brake hose couplings that Phil soon fixed.
 Its now 95% legal.
 Just a little point of the wheels sticking out of the body work that's all.